 get-service wuauserv -ComputerName remotePC1

-In PowerShell v3, you can get the status of the services on multiple remote computers at once (their names must be separated with commas).
+You can check the status of the services on multiple remote computers at once (their names must be separated with commas).

 get-service spooler -ComputerName remotePC1,remotePC2, remotePC3| format-table Name,Status,Machinename –autosize

-Also, you can get the health of the service on a list of remote computers.
-It’s being stored in a plain text file:
+You can also check the health of the service on a list of remote computers from a plain text file:

-Or you can check the service state on all computers in a specific AD OU:
+Or you can check the service state on all computers in a specific Active Directory OU:

 $Computers = (Get-ADComputer -SearchBase ‘OU=Servers,OU=UK,DC=theitbros,DC=com’).names foreach ($computer in $computers) { Get-Service -ComputerName $computer.Name -Name wuauserv | Where-Object {$_.status -eq "running"} | select status,name,machinename }